ragavanrajan/protractor-screenshoter-plugin/README.md

 **NOTE: This tool doesn't really make sense to use without the reports.**

+Default: 'true'

-Default: 'true' Valid Options: true/false
+Valid Options: true/false

 ## screenshotOnExpect

 Takes from each browser instance stored in global.screenshotBrowsers screenshots for each Jasmine2 expect failure or success, depending on value.

+Default: 'failure+success'

-Default: 'failure+success' Valid Options: 'failure+success'/'failure'/'none'
+Valid Options: 'failure+success'/'failure'/'none'

 ## screenshotOnSpec

 Takes from each browser instance stored in global.screenshotBrowsers screenshots for each Jasmine2 spec failure or success, depending on value.

+Default: 'failure+success'

+Valid Options: 'failure+success'/'failure'/'none'

+## htmlOnExpect

+Takes from each browser instance stored in global.screenshotBrowsers raw html for each Jasmine2 expect failure or success, depending on value.

+Default: 'failure'

+Valid Options: 'failure+success'/'failure'/'none'

+## htmlOnSpec

+Takes from each browser instance stored in global.screenshotBrowsers raw html for each Jasmine2 spec failure or success, depending on value.

+Default: 'failure'

-Default: 'failure' Valid Options: 'failure+success'/'failure'/'none'
+Valid Options: 'failure+success'/'failure'/'none'

 ## pauseOn

 If fails, pause browser on expectation failure or spec failure or never.

+Default: 'never'

-Default: 'never' Valid Options: 'failure'/'spec'
+Valid Options: 'failure'/'spec'

 ## verbose

 If set to ``debug`` display internal logging.

+Default: 'info'

-Default: 'info' Valid Options: 'debug'/'info'
+Valid Options: 'debug'/'info'

 ## imageToAscii